t0pd4wn/loco.sh/README.md

 └── src
 	└── actions #stores actions scripts
-		├── install.sh # install packages and dotfiles, based on a profile └── remove.sh  # remove packages and dotfiles, based on an installed instance
+		├── install.sh # install packages and dotfiles, based on a profile ├── remove.sh  # remove packages and dotfiles, based on an installed instance └── update.sh # update packages and dotfiles, based on a profile
 ```

 ### Add an action